collingeorge/CYBERIMMUNITY/README.md

 - `registry_hardening.ps1`: Locks down key registry paths and disables weak behaviors.

 📄 See [Phase 2 Documentation](docs/Phase2.md) for technical controls and threat model.

 ---
+### 🛡️ Cyberimmune Whitepaper: Zero Trust Security Blueprint

+#### Abstract

+This whitepaper presents the Cyberimmune project: a comprehensive, layered cybersecurity framework designed to implement a practical and user-driven Zero Trust model on consumer and professional endpoints.
+Focused on Windows 11 Enterprise and iOS 18.5, the system uses scriptable hardening, forensic-grade logging, strict access controls, DNS monitoring, and privacy tools to create a “digital immune system” capable of resisting modern cyber threats.

+See [Cyberimmune Whitepaper: Zero Trust Security Blueprint](docs/Cyberimmune_Whitepaper.md) for technical controls and threat model.

+---